bassline-mnk/basslinemnk/dev-scripts/mock-scripts/README.md

 # Mock Scripts

-The files in this folder are mock scripts for TinyPilot development.
+The files in this folder are mock scripts for BasslineMnk development.

 ## To enable